SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Some languages (Perl, Ruby), allow a one-line conditional, where the syntax is &lt;expression&gt; &lt;conditional&gt; (we might term this a postfix notation) for the postfix conditionals in perl, ruby

+in rust, `if let` instead of `if` allows for an if with pattern matching

 ##### switch

 switch is a type of conditional.